drcmda/react-contextual/README.md

 # How to use ...

-Using react-contextual is very simple ...
+Using react-contextual is very simple.
+It basically provides two things:

+1. It offers a minimal redux-like store with setState semantics
+2. It can help you dealing with context in general, especially multiple contexts without deep nesting

-## If you just need a simple, redux-like store ...
+## 1. If you just need a simple, redux-like store ...

 Provide state: